openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### binarization_args.num_workers

 Number of worker subprocesses when running binarizers.
-More workers can speed-up the preprocessing but will consume more memory.
+More workers can speed up the preprocessing but will consume more memory.

 #### used by